PromptPrism: A Linguistically-Inspired Taxonomy for Prompts: PromptPrism

+These components are defined in terms of their functional purpose rather than abstract linguistic concepts, making them accessible to practitioners while maintaining their grounding in linguistic theory.
 The semantic relationships between these components exhibit what we term "dominance and satisfaction-precedence relations", wherein lower-level segments contribute incrementally to satisfying higher-level discourse purposes.
-For instance, the satisfaction of instructions, and guidelines collectively contributes to fulfilling the instructional component, which in turn serves the high-level discourse purpose.

 \textcircled{ {3}} \textbf{Syntactic Level} The syntactic level of \textsc{PromptPrism} draws parallels with linguistic morphology while adapting these concepts for the unique requirements of prompts.
-As previous works \cite{sclarquantifying, he2024does} demonstrated that syntactic components of prompts such as stylistic patterns and ordering influence the model performance, this level introduces syntactic elements that collectively create a complete structural analysis framework. \underline{\textbf{Component Organization}}: A component organization system plays on two primary mechanisms.
+As previous works \cite{sclarquantifying, he2024does} have demonstrated that syntactic components of prompts such as stylistic patterns and ordering influence the model performance, this level introduces syntactic elements that collectively create a complete structural analysis framework. \underline{\textbf{Component Organization}}: A component organization system plays on two primary mechanisms.
 (1) Component Position assigns unique identifiers (\texttt{Role, Index}) to each prompt element, similar to syntactic tree structures in linguistics \cite{chomsky2014aspects,tesniere2015elements}.
 (2) Component Span Analysis defines exact boundaries through position markers (\texttt{start\_pos,end\_pos}), enabling manipulation and reconstruction of prompt components.
 This component organization information enables prompt sensitivity analysis, reconstructing and perturbing various components.